olewsaa/Yacht-computer/IoT/Readme.md

 on the OpenPlotter computer.
 File is : WiFiClient-analog-SignalK.ino , this is rather simple sketch with not very elegant code.

-The Python scripts are test scripts to send and receive data from the ESP8266 before it correct and can be sent to SignalK.
+The Python scripts are test scripts to send and receive data from the ESP8266 to check if things work correct and can be sent to SignalK.